dr-alok-tiwari/Master-Prompt-Studio-by-Dr-Alok-Tiwari/README.md

 ## 1. Purpose

-Master Productivity Prompt Studio is a modular Streamlit application for generating high-quality master prompts for academic, research, teaching, productivity, career, and professional writing workflows.
+Master Prompt Studio is a modular Streamlit application for generating high-quality master prompts for academic, research, teaching, productivity, career, and professional writing workflows.

 The app does **not** call OpenAI, Gemini, Claude, or any paid API.
 It prepares structured prompts that users can copy, edit, save, and reuse in their preferred AI tool.